Darcy-Cullen/MechanicalRepairsSimulator/README.md

 # MechanicalRepairsSimulator

 This project was implemented using procedural programming.
+I received an 100% on this project at University.

 This program is used to simulate the process of the mechanical repairs.The “claims.txt” and “mechanics.txt” file saves the information from individual claim and mechanic, respectively.